georgenell/sensorReporter/README.md

 # Exec Specitics
 The exec sensor will periodically execute the given shell script and publish the result or 'ERROR' if the script didn't return a 0 exitcode to the configured destination.
 Avoid making the polling period shorter than it takes the script to run in the worst case or else you will run out of threads to run the sensorReporter.

+# DS18B20 Specifics
+Temperature readings from a 1-Wire DS18B20, or a chain of them, may be made in either run in Advanced Mode or Simple Mode.
+In Simple mode it just reads data from the sensor, and verifies that it is between bounds and returns the reading.

+In Advanced mode it reads the value and stores last five readings in an array.
+The returned value is the median value of the readings in the array.
+This approach can be used if you encounter some readings that are wrong every now and then.